Vanderhall Venice

 The Vanderhall Venice is a three-wheeled roadster produced by the American vehicle manufacturer Vanderhall Motor Works.
 Competitive models include the Morgan 3-Wheeler and the Polaris Slingshot.

 History

 The two-seater was introduced in 2017.
 In August 2018 Vanderhall presented the Venice as a single-seater “Speedster” as part of the Sturgis Motorcycle Rally.
 Initially, the series was only sold in North America, but the manufacturer has been expanding to Europe since 2019.

 The model is named after the neighborhood of Venice in Los Angeles.

 Legal classification

-As with the Polaris Slingshot, it depends on the registration area of the vehicle whether it is classified as a motorcycle or car.
+As with the Polaris Slingshot, it depends on the registration area of the vehicle whether it is classified as a motorcycle, autocycle, or car.

 United States

 The National Highway Traffic Safety Administration classifies the vehicle as a three-wheel motorcycle at the federal level, which is why it does not have to comply with the same crash test standards as a normal car and also does not have to have airbags.
 In 31 states of the USA there is also the legal term “auto cycle”.
 Vehicles of this class can be driven there without a motorcycle license.
 However, Vanderhall Venice is not considered an autocycle in all of these states, as airbags are required for this class, for example in Colorado or New Mexico.
 Depending on the state, a helmet requirement for autocycles may also apply.
 For this, the vehicle may drive in states in which it is certified as a motorcycle, for example High-occupancy vehicle lanes.